 As for trail running; 2020 was the year where I found just how much I enjoyed long adventure runs on the weekends.
 My main motivation for continuing to run is to get out and explore some fresh woodlands, muddy tracks or undulating cliffs when Sunday rolls around.

-I am now the proud father of a beautiful daughter and couldn't be happier that I have oodles of energy to keep up with her as she gets older.
+I am now the proud father of 2 wonderful children and couldn't be happier that I have oodles of energy to keep up with them as they gets older.